daxian-dbw/PowerShell-ALC-Samples/Resolving-Event-with-ALC/scenario-demos/1-SampleModule-only.md

 ## SampleModule only

-> NOTE: This assumes you have built and generated the 3 modules successfully with `.\build.ps1`.
+> NOTE: This assumes you have built and generated the 3 modules successfully with `.\build.ps1` and have `Set-Location PowerShell-ALC-Samples\Resolving-Event-with-ALC`.

 When `SampleModule` is the only module in the picture, its resolving handler will serve the loading request of the `1.0.0.0` version of `SharedDependency.dll`.